-Back to School Math activities will be hit in your classroom because the first month of school is a blur.
+Back to School Math is a part of this bundleactivities will be hit in your classroom because the first month of school is a blur.
 Teachers need time to setting everything up to become functioning and meaningful while learning your students in your classroom.
 Don’t let math the first month be exhausting!
 Don’t get lost trying to complete initial assessments your students AND teach them at the same time!
 Let me share you with you some ways that I play games with my students to assess their skills and check students’ skill levels without pulling them one on one.

 First Thing First

 Some of the assessments I have to do one on one are done using ESGI.
 This saves me time because I am not flipping pages in a binder or filling out charts with a student in front of me.
 It also means I am not filling out data later either on my own time, flipping through a binder or puling information to form groups.
 I use the data gathered in ESGI to help me know what I have assessed each student on and what I have left to assess them on.
 I also can have it pulled up on an iPad or my cell phone while students are working to fill in information on the spot.

 First, I start off the school year trying to get to know my students and figure out their educational needs.
 Many of us have to complete several initial assessments as well.
 I do not want the assessments to get in the way of learning about my students because I want to start building my relationship with them from day one.

 My solution for the assessment blues is to have FUN interactive activities that are leveled for my learners to work on prepped and ready to go, like these Back to School Math Activities is a part of this bundle.
 This means I am able to work multiple student.
 One key is to have differentiated activities that do not look like differentiated activities!
 The students don’t know they are all working on a variety of levels, they think they are all working on the same thing.